 When registering for your course, be sure to include your e-mail address where indicated.
 This will ensure that you receive your confirmation notice and your reminder prior to the date of the course.
 This also gives us another way to reach you in case the course date has been changed or cancelled due to an emergency.

-Option 2 Online Course and Skills Day:
+Option 2 Online Course and Skills Day (Two Steps):

 The online Hunter Safety Course and Skills Day covers the knowledge, skills and attitude needed to be a safe hunter.
 Students should register for a hands-on Skills Day, then complete one of the acceptable online courses listed below.
 Prior to beginning the course online, you should register for a Skills Day.